An online test can give you an idea if you are likely to be autistic but it cannot replace a formal diagnosis.

 James Cook University Psychology Clinic

-Khoo Teck Puat Hospital [confirmed to diagnose adult males]
+Khoo Teck Puat Hospital [diagnosed adult males before]

 90 Yishun Central, Singapore 768828